Sebastian Everett Eriksson

 CheckWatt

-Renewable energy services company that grew from a handful of employees to over 50 in the 5 years I worked.
-My work spanned practically the whole company stack, from frontend design to database structure and distributed systems.
+Renewable energy services company that grew from less than 10 employees to over 50 in the 5 years I worked.

 Sample tasks: